 Impact Level Medium

-Key Action Confirm FDA approval documentation is on file for all therapeutic contact lenses billed incident to physician services before March 7, 2026
+Key Action Verify FDA approval documentation is on file and confirm the lens is billed as incident-to — not as a standalone supply — before March 7, 2026

 CMS Hydrophilic Contact Lens Coverage Criteria and Medical Necessity Requirements 2026